 6. Fernson Downtown is the ultimate afternoon hangout spot.

 This is hands down my favorite spot in Sioux Falls.
-A small outpost for the main brewery, Fernson Downtown features Fernson Beer on tap and a curated food menu.
+A small outpost for the main brewery, Fernson Downtown features Fernson beer on tap and a curated food menu.
 The staff is super knowledgeable and will help you find a beer that suits your palate.
 My favorite was the Gallivant, a Double Pale Ale.
-Come, gather your friends, grab a table, and enjoy a brew on one of the nights that features live music or trivia (or just play the board games!).
+Come, gather your friends, grab a table, and enjoy a brew in this eclectic taproom.

 7. Parker's Bistro is legit!